IrinaMax/Web_scraping_with_R/README.md

     + html_nodes("table") %>%
     + .[[3]] %>%
     + html_table()

+The titles and authors of recent message board postings are stored in a the third table on the page.
+We can use html_node() and [[ ]] to find it, then coerce it to a data frame with html_table():

                                    X1                                           X2
     1                   Amazon Affiliates                            Amazon Affiliates
     2 Amazon VideoWatch Movies &TV Online Prime VideoUnlimited Streamingof Movies & TV